Nike Air Force: Air Force 1

-The Air Force One has become a favorite of sneaker collectors, often referred to as sneakerheads.
-Certain rare styles can cost several times their retail value.

-Controversy

-Nike has vigorously defended the Air Force 1 in U.S. courts.
-In one case, it sued an alleged infringer of its trademark in the Air Force 1, who responded by filing a counterclaim to invalidate the Air Force 1 trademark.
-Several months later, apparently fearful that the defendant's counterclaim could succeed, Nike dismissed all its claims with prejudice and gave the defendant a "Covenant Not To Sue".
-The issue that went up on appeal was whether Nike's tactics had thereby rendered the entire dispute moot (meaning there was no longer an active case or controversy), so that the U.S. federal courts had been deprived of jurisdiction to hear the defendant's counterclaim.
-On January 9, 2013, the U.S. Supreme Court unanimously ruled in Nike's favor.

-Later versions
+Air Force 2

 The Air Force 2 shoe introduced in 1987 is a newer variation of the original.
 The shoe is a typical flat-soled, casual-wear sneaker that can be made in many different variations of colors.
 Also, Air Force 2s were re-released internationally in the early 2000s.
 They can be made in either the low-cut or high-top style.

 The shoe can be custom made in any color, but typically it has either a white or black based background with almost any color used to fill in the Nike Swoosh and back heel.

+Air Force 3

-The Air Force 3 introduced in 1988 was the most popular version of Air Force series.
+The Air Force 3 introduced in 1988 was the most popular version of the Air Force series.
 It was worn by many basketball players at the time.
 The Air Force III was more rugged looking and more durable than the previous two versions.
 The original colorway was white/medium grey/black, however several other colors were introduced shortly after.
 An actual "Air FORCE" logo was introduced on this model as well, with an image of half of a basketball on the tongue.
 This logo would be used on the rest of the Air Force series.
-The Air Force III was re-issued in 2006 in a very limited edition of colorways of the high top, and several colorways for the low top version.
+The Air Force III was re-issued in 2006 in a very limited edition of colorways for the high top, and several colorways for the low top version.

+Air Force STS

 The Air Force STS (also known as Air Force 4 or Air Force IV) was introduced in 1989.
 It may be a reference to the Space Transportation System, the official name for the Space Shuttle.
 It was regularly worn by David Robinson in his rookie year.
 The Air Force STS features Nike's elephant print and is also slightly higher than the first three versions of the Air Force series.